The rat squealed as I forced another drop of Halo American Red e-liquid into its mouth.

 While strictly speaking you’d need experiments to see how much e-liquid it would take to kill, that’s not really us, so we’re going to have to rely on a survey of the science.

 A few months ago his brother Gustave had been enjoying a meal at Bocarne’s house.
 He was not expecting his brother the count, to seize him by the throat.

-All potential witnesses had been cleared from the room, but a maid reported hearing cries – but as she rushed towards the room, she ran into the Countess rushing out the other way.
+All potential witnesses had been cleared from the room, but a maid reported hearing cries.
+As she rushed towards the room, she ran into the Count rushing out the other way.
 Detection of the nicotine provided the basis for modern forensic science, but it’s also an example of how poisonous pure nicotine can be.

 How much nicotine would it take to kill you?

 As the story shows, nicotine is poisonous, and if you take enough of it, it will kill you.

 Published guidelines generally claim that around 30-60 mg, or 0.8mg/kilo, would be enough to kill a person, leading to warnings that just five cigarettes could kill an adult.

 To put this in perspective it takes 3.3mg of nicotine per kilo to kill a mouse, and more than 50mg of nicotine per kilo to kill a rat.

 Mice aren’t the greatest model to use, but that’s still some difference!

 A cigarette contains about 10 mg of nicotine.
 According to published guidelines, this would mean eating four or five cigarettes would have about a 50 % chance of killing you.
 You’d have to smoke a lot more than this, since you only get a small amount of the nicotine in a cigarette when you smoke.